Authentication#

 - customer.net: persist ID token in LocalStorage

-- The original ID token is blacklisted and can no longer be used, once it has been parked.
+- Unless specified, the original ID token is blacklisted and can no longer be used once it has been parked.

 - The pickup token has a very short validity of one minute.
 It can only be used once.